-When a missing student report is made to Security Services, Security Services will commence an investigation, including a reasonable search based on available information.
+When a missing student report is made to Security Services, the Director or their designee will commence an investigation, including a reasonable search based on available information.
 At a minimum, a proper investigation will include gathering information from the person who made the report, attempting to contact the missing student via phone, text, and email, and for on-campus students, performing a health and welfare check in the student's room.